 The Long‑Term Value of Discipline

-Starting with TDD can feel slow, but the upfront investment pays dividends.
+Starting with TDD can feel slower, but the upfront investment pays dividends.
 A comprehensive test suite becomes a safety net that makes future changes faster and lower risk.
-This steady discipline prevents technical debt from piling up and keeps the codebase maintainable.
-For further reading on technical debt and clean coding principles, see the resources linked throughout this guide.
+High‑performing teams that automate testing and deploy frequently are more likely to meet business goals and ship safely, which reinforces continuous investment in testing and CI/CD practices6.

 The Red Phase: Writing Tests That Fail with Purpose